 Related to 10 Best Hindi Films of the Decade: An Analysis of Masaan

 It shows us that even though India has reached the 21st century, there are still areas in this same nation where caste discrimination is a massive issue.
 Cities where young girls still can be tainted for life for having sex outside marriage.
 Varun Grover’s lyrics and his writing are the high points of this drama.
 “Tu Kisi Rail Si Guzarti hai, Main Kisi Pul Sa Thartharata Hoon”, Indian cinema is blessed to have such artists in our country.
 Masaan takes the 3rd spot in the list of 10 Best Hindi Films of the Decade.

 2. Love Sex Aur Dhoka (LSD)

 When I first saw this film I loved it so much that I saw it again as soon as I finished watching it the first time.
 How many times do you see an Indian film working magic through its lens?
-A rare film that realises that more than storytelling, cinema is a visual medium and that’s what drives the audience to the theatre.
+A rare film that realizes that more than storytelling, cinema is a visual medium and that’s what drives the audience to the theatre.
 The film focusses on every minute visual detail.
 A rich man watches a lecherous dance, the camera focusses on her breasts to make us feel his perversion.

 The brother murders his sister and her lover alive.
 The use of black and white hand-held camera not only gives us a suffocating feeling, but it also makes the brother look demonic.
 The beauty of LSD lies in its atmospheric, throughout the film, it feels like you’re stuck in a shady prison while someone is watching you.
 The extreme close-up shots, the neon lighting, and those lecherous dialogues ensure a creepy experience.